WHO WE ARE

 Crushing Colonialism’s mission is to uplift and tell the stories of Indigenous people through media and traditional storytelling.
-We produce international reporting and organizing to inform and empower marginalized community members, create professional opportunities, and advocate for the just funding and employment of Native media workers and storytellers.
+We produce international reporting and organizing to inform and empower marginalized community members, create professional opportunities, and advocate for the just funding and employment of Native artists, media workers and storytellers.
 In doing this we control our narratives in order to crush colonialism.

 Crushing Colonialism tells the stories of Indigenous people to create a world that values and honors Indigeneity.